yacob-dita/warehouse-inventory-app/README.md

 *Production*

-- Created a dynamic web page for warehouses management system
+- Created a dynamic web page for warehouses inventory management system
 - Forms for the creation of new warehouse, pallet and box
 - View and delete options for warehouses, pallets, boxes and employees
 - Inventory for added pallets and boxes into the warehouse using the GUI